Las-Vejas/Wind75/README.md

 This keyboard is composed of 68 switches, 1 Nice!nano2, a battery ill rip out from a power bank and a gpio pin expander.

+I made this keyboard because ive been begging my mom to bring a keyboard back from her work and she keeps forgetting.
+And honestly id rather have a custom mechanical keyboard rather than a crusty office keyboard.

 ## CAD
 Made in fusion360.